RutronikSystemSolutions/RDK2_RAB4_RTK_LE910C1_Rover/README.md

 <img src="pictures/serial_terminal_output.png" style="zoom:100%;" />

-On the previous screenshot, you can see that the quality is "5" which means that the module uses RTCM correction data to compute its position.
+In the previous screenshot, you can see that the quality is "5", which means that the module uses RTCM correction data to compute its position.
 Quality "5" means RTK float (i.e. a precision of about 50 cm).
 The best quality you can have is "4" which means RTK fix (precision of about 2 cm).

 ## Requirements

-- [ModusToolbox® software](https://www.infineon.com/cms/en/design-support/tools/sdk/modustoolbox-software/) **v3.x** [built with **v3.1**]
+- [ModusToolbox® software](https://www.infineon.com/cms/en/design-support/tools/sdk/modustoolbox-software/) **v2025.4.0** [built with **v3.1**]
 - [RAB4-RTK](https://www.rutronik24.com/product/rutronik/rab4rtk/21856667.html)
 - [RDK2](https://www.rutronik24.fr/produit/rutronik/rdk2/16440182.html)
 - [GNSS antenna (at least L1/L2 or L1/L5)](https://www.2j-antennas.com/antennas/single-external-antennas/2j7c01mc2f-high-precision-gps-glonass-sbas-rtk-l1-l2-dome-magnetic-mount-antenna/381)